 Odds are, you became an arts or crafts vendor because you have passion and skill for your trade.
-This allows you to use your talent to achieve a level of professional independence that is absent in other careers.
 The reality of turning a hobby into a career, however, is that you must combine your passion and skill with business acumen, such as purchasing the right vendor insurance.

-If you’re serious about being an arts and crafts vendor, you’ll need to master the business side of the equation.
-You may not have as much passion for taxes as you do for being an artist, but without this knowledge, your capability to effectively sell your goods will be severely limited.
+If you’re serious about being an arts and crafts vendor, you’ll need to learn the business side of the equation.
+Without this knowledge, your capability to effectively sell your goods will be severely limited.

-As an arts and crafts vendor, you’ll need to master three things:
+As an arts and crafts vendor, you’ll need to understand three things:

 - State Taxes